Edmund Pelham: In Ireland

 He was knighted by King James I of England at Greenwich in 1604.
 He sat on a commission to inquire into damage suffered by landowners during the Nine Years War, went on the Leinster assize in 1605, and acted as Commissioner of the Great Seal the same year.
-However he was now an old and sick man: he went to Bath to recover his health in 1606, but died at Chester on 4 June.
+However, he was now an old and sick man: he went to Bath to recover his health in 1606, but died at Chester on 4 June.
 Sir Arthur Chichester, the Lord Deputy of Ireland, praised him as a diligent and very worthy judge, but regretted that his illness had impaired the efficient running of the Exchequer.

 Family

 His marriage to Ellen (or Helen) Darrell, daughter of Thomas Darrell of Scotney Castle, Sussex, and his second wife Mary Roydon, was a surprising one for an ambitious lawyer, since the Darrells were notorious recusants who allowed the Jesuits to use Scotney as a refuge.
 He had five sons including his eldest son and heir Herbert (born 1587), ancestor of the Pelhams of Catsfield, and three daughters, including Ellen (who was still alive in 1609).
 His widow continued to suffer legal troubles after his death, on account of her Catholic faith.
+Edmund was on good terms with his wife's brothers George and Christopher, and became a partner in their iron foundry.

-Little appears to be known of Edmunds' children, except for his eldest son.
-Herbert, and his daughter Ellen, who was charged with recusancy in 1609, along with her mother.
+Little appears to be known of Edmunds' children, except for his eldest son, Herbert, and his daughter Ellen, who was charged with recusancy in 1609, along with her mother.
 Her brother Herbert, by contrast, was reputed to be a strong Puritan, who was opposed, like most Puritans, to the wearing by the local vicar of the surplice.
 He compared the practice colourfully to a pig wearing a saddle, for which remark he was reported to the authorities by the local churchwarden in 1611.